gfx/WatchRaptor/README.md

-# Octoracker
+# WatchRaptor

-Octoracker is a Chrome extension to track GitHub notifications.
+WatchRaptor is a Chrome extension to watch GitHub CI statuses.

 ## Features